Tbrady9/Tbrady9.github.io/README.md

 ## Slideshow ##

 The project that I chose to represent algorithms and data structures is a slideshow project developed in CS250 (Software and Development Lifecycle) in December of 2022.
-For this project, we were given code snippets and wer etasked with adding to it to create a slideshow for vacation destinations.
+For this project, we were given code snippets and were tasked with adding to it to create a slideshow for vacation destinations.
 We used Java as a coding language and the Eclipse IDE.
 The requirements were to create 5 destination slides, each with their own image and description.
 A 'next' or 'previous' button would navigate through the slides.

 Initially, the slides in this project were sorted in a static manner in whatever order the data was entered into the code.
 It was originally developed with very little in terms of data structures or algorithms.
 The main enhancements that I made to this project were the implementation of these things.
 By adding a class for the destinations, I was able to implement an array of objects to hold each destination.
 I could then iterate through the array to get the data.
 This also allowed me to add the other main enhancement which is a sorting option for the users.
 There is now a dropdown box on the slideshow that will allow the user to reload the slideshow sorted by the destination names or the rating.